Aider-AI/aider/docs/repomap.md

 You may quickly run out of context window if you send many files worth of code just to convey context.

+Aider also strives to reduce the manual work involved in coding with AI, so it would be better if we could automatically select the code context.

 ## Using a repo map to provide context

-Aider sends a **repo map** to GPT along with each change request.
+Aider sends a **repo map** to GPT along with each request from the user to make a code change.
 The map contains a list of the files in the repo, along with the key symbols which are defined in each file.
-Callables like functions and methods also include their types and signatures.
+It shows how each of these symbols are defined in the source code, by including the key lines of the code for each definition.

 Here's a
 sample of the map of the aider repo, just showing the maps of